Residency / Fellowships / Education

 ABMG guidelines require that applicants to medical biochemical genetics fellowhip have completed a clinical genetics residency program.

-We currently are able to offer training in Clinical Biochemical Genetics.
-For additional information about these programs please follow this link.
+We are currently able to offer training in Clinical Biochemical Genetics.
+For more information follow this link.

 This program trains students to understand the molecular, clinical and psychological implications of differences in the human genome, and to translate these intricacies to health care professionals, laboratory researchers and patients/families.
 Graduates of this program will be eligible for board certification by the American Board of Genetic Counseling.
 Courses include molecular and medical genetics, health psychology, psychoeducational and health communication models, supervised clinical work and a genetic counseling research project.